joseeden/labs-ai-assisted-database-lifecycle-pipeline/README.md

 ## Automating the Lifecycle with CI

-Database modifications, schema migrations, and validation logic should pass through automated checks before deployment.
-This prevents bad code or corrupt data from ever reaching production.
+Database modifications, schema migrations, and validation logic must pass through automated checks before deployment to prevent bad code or corrupt data from reaching production.

+### Using the Seed Data with Duplicates

-As an example, we can use GitHub Actions to create a CI pipeline that runs the validation suite automatically on every pull request.
+GitHub Actions allows us to create a continuous integration pipeline that runs the validation suite automatically on every pull request.

 For this lab, we have two workflow files:

 ```bash
 .github/workflows